Why should I hire you to edit or write my business or nonfiction material?

-I love editing.
+I love editing and writing.
 (Not too many people can actually say that!)
 I have bolstered this passion with an extensive formal training that includes a Master of Applied Science in information and communications technology, a Bachelor of Arts in English, and a Bachelor of Science in technical communication.
-I also proactively seek continuing education opportunities that help me stay on top of new developments in my field.
+I also seek continuing education opportunities that help me stay on top of new developments in my field.

 Copyediting identifies grammar issues, punctuation errors, and other concerns such as awkward phrasing and inconsistent language.
 Copyediting may include minor rephrasing or light rewriting.

 Substantive editing (also called content or line editing) is similar to copyediting but delves more deeply into issues of clarity and style.
 Substantive editing can involve moderate rephrasing at the sentence level or complete rewriting of entire paragraphs, sections, or chapters.

 Proofreading finds basic grammatical errors, typos, and formatting issues in finished documents.
 Proofreading is the last round of editing before publication.